 The Master of Creative Writing and Communication (MCWC) is designed to equip established and aspiring communication professionals with a critically nuanced, technically robust understanding of their creative call and the practicalities of writing, editing and publishing in today’s rapidly changing media environment.
-With a strong focus on the practicalities of editing and publishing in the 21st century, the course enables graduates to better understand their creative call and so engage effectively with contemporary society in their personal approach to storytelling.
+Students in the MCWC undertake a range of Creative Communication Core units designed to foster excellence in critical thinking, cultural and self-knowledge, and creative communication skills needed for professional excellence and/or further learning.

 - Articulate an intellectually and spiritually informed understanding of their creative call and devise and apply related strategies to help them survive and thrive as a creative person

 - Employ critical reading, research, writing and technical communication skills to enhance their ongoing creative practice and communicate complex ideas and research findings to a variety of audiences